-- Eliminates the need for long-term medication
+- Eliminates the need for long-term medication.

-- Possible development of hypothyroidism (Can be treated with thyroid supplements).
+- Possible development of hypothyroidism (can be treated with thyroid hormone supplementation.)

 Radioactive Iodine Therapy

-The cat is also given the anti-thyroid medication for 15 days prior to treatment with I-131.
+The cat is also given the anti-thyroid medication for at least 15 days prior to treatment with I-131.
 As with the surgical option, a cat with hypertrophic cardiomyopathy, kidney disease, diabetes, or any other serious condition is not a candidate for radioactive iodine therapy.

-- Minimizes stress to the cat
+- It minimizes the stress to the cat.

-- The cat must be in otherwise good health prior to treatment
+- The cat must be in otherwise good health prior to treatment.

 - The subsequent development of hypothyroidism is a possibility (can be treated with thyroid supplementation.)